 - Group passes: EcoPass, Business, Neighborhood EcoPass, FlexPass and CollegePass

-as of February 15, 2018see larger image
+as of March 21, 2018see larger image

 Frequently Asked Questions

-as of February 28, 2018
+as of March 21, 2018

 - The current recommendation retains EcoPass, Neighborhood EcoPass, CollegePass and the nonprofit program and adds a low-income pass and a youth pass.

-- RTD hired a modeling consultant, Four Nines Technologies, which previously worked with the agency on a fare study and is considered an industry leader for its work.
-The working group examined a wide range of methods for generating fare box revenue, and Four Nines analyzed all five options that had been considered for their impact on total revenue and ridership.
+- RTD hired a modeling consultant, Four Nines Technologies, an employee of which previously worked with the agency on a fare study.
+The working group examined a wide range of methods for generating fare revenue, and Four Nines analyzed all five options that had been considered for their impact on total revenue and ridership.
 The firm’s modeling results showed one unifying fact: Eliminating pass programs resulted in the loss of ridership and revenue.
-Once the working group saw that analysis, they agreed that the only viable option would be a package that retains EcoPass, Neighborhood EcoPass, CollegePass and the nonprofit program, and also adds a low-income pass and a youth pass.
+Once the working group saw that analysis, they agreed that the only viable option would be a package that retains EcoPass, Neighborhood EcoPass, CollegePass and the nonprofit program.

-The four options no longer being considered called for:
+Four options no longer being considered called for: